eclipse-che/che-docs/src/main/pages/user-management/authentication.md

  The flow starts from the settings service where clients can find all the necessary URLs and properties of the OpenId provider such as `jwks.endpoint`, `token.endpoint`, `logout.endpoint`, `realm.name`, `client_id` etc returned. in JSON format.
- Service class is **org.eclipse.che.multiuser.keycloak.server.KeycloakSettings**, and it is bound only in multi-user version of Che, so by its presence it is possible to detect is authentication enabled in current deployment or not.
+ Service class is **org.eclipse.che.multiuser.keycloak.server.KeycloakSettings**, and it is bound only in multi-user version of Che, so by its presence it is possible to detect if authentication enabled in current deployment or not.

  Example output:
   ```json